Overview of the Curriculum

 a) ENVS 001: Introduction to Environmental Studies.
 This is a team-taught, interdisciplinary introduction to the field of Environmental Studies.
 Faculty instructors are drawn from the natural sciences and engineering on the one hand and from social sciences and humanities on the other in order to ensure cross-disciplinary perspectives and connections.
 Students interested in majoring or minoring in Environmental Studies should take this course as early as possible; we anticipate that most students declaring a major or minor will have taken it by the sophomore year.

-b) Two Environmental Social Science courses.
+b) One Environmental Social Science course.
 We expect our students to grasp the fundamentals of economic policies, environmental histories, and socio-cultural formations; we also want them to be able to design, conduct, and analyze empirical research.

-c) Two Environmental Arts and Humanities courses.
+c) One Environmental Arts and Humanities course.
 We want our students to be able to analyze rhetorical strategies of individual texts and broader discourse communities (e.g. climate justice movements as well as climate denial).
 We want them to question the assumptions underlying existing cultural structures and explore alternatives.
 When possible, we want them to develop creative skills to help them inspire and motivate others.

-d) Two Environmental Science and Technology courses, including at least one lab course.
+d) One Environmental Science and Technology course.
 We expect our students to be able to conduct inquiry-based science, working with raw data as well as understanding data produced by others.

-f) Environmental Studies Capstone.
+f) Environmental Studies Capstone or a thesis.
 The capstone brings graduating seniors back together to work on collaboration and to share their diverse talents and backgrounds in tackling a shared topic or challenge.
 The capstone meets the requirement for the senior comprehensive experience.

 Sample thematic foci: